smaurice101/readthedocs/docs/source/quickstart.rst

 .. tip::
     PRESS THE RED "START STREAMING" button in the top-left...

-You should see this Dashboard in your browser start to populate with real-time entity based probability predictions of IOT device failures:
+You should see this Dashboard in your browser start to populate with real-time entity based probability predictions of IOT device failures.  **The figure below shows 43 machine learning models created for 43 devices!**

 .. figure:: demosol2.png